EMIT-leadership-development/emit/_posts/Transformation-Stories/2020-11-23-the-value-of-emit-to-the-zimbabwean-women.md

 ---
-title: The Value of Emit To The Zimbabwean Women
+title: The Value of EMIT To The Zimbabwean Women
 subtitle: 'From the eyes of 2 beneficiaries: Mother and daughter Hon P. Zhou and R. Zhou'
 layout: post
 hero: Hon P. Zhou